LynneMcGrail/Portfolio-Project-2-HarryPotter-Quiz/README.md

   * [CODE](#code-sources)
 - [ACKNOWLEDGEMENTS](#acknowledgements)

-# User Experience (UX/UI)
+# UX/UI
+The quiz was created to show my programming knowledge of JAVASCRIPT, including HTML and CSS.
 ## Site Goals
+* To showcase my skills in JAVASCRIPT, HTML and CSS.
 * The provide an interactive experience that is easily accessible in terms of navigation and to manouver throughout the site.
-* The quiz end score needs to be personalised to each user.
+* To personalise the quiz end score to each user.
-* It needs to be easy to see thier progress and how many questions there are.
+* To easily be able to see thier progress and how many questions there are left.
 * To display how many correct points the user has achieved throughout the quiz at all times.
-* It needs to be instantly engaging to enourage the user to play the game.
+* It needs to be instantly engaging to encourage the user to play the game.
 * Questions to be randomised and drawn from a bank of available questions.
+This strengthens replay ability.
-* The user must be able to give up on the quiz if they wish to, and return to the homepage.
+* The user must be able to leave the quiz if they wish to, and return to the home page.

 ## First Time Visitor Goals
 * I want it to be easy for the user to start game play.